MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-principles.md

 There are obvious trade-offs associated with introducing greater reliability, which should be carefully considered in the context of workload requirements.

-More specifically, there is an opportunity cost associated with engineering investment in fundamental reliability concepts, such as embracing infrastructure as code, deployment automation, and chaos engineering.
-This comes at a cost in terms of both time and effort, which could be invested elsewhere to deliver new application functionality and features.

-Furthermore, maximizing reliability can impact the overall financial cost of the solution.
+Maximizing reliability can impact the overall financial cost of the solution.
 For example, the duplication of resources and the distribution of resources across regions to achieve high availability has clear cost implications.
 To avoid excess costs, don't over-engineer or over-provision beyond the relevant business requirements.

+Also, there is added cost associated with engineering investment in fundamental reliability concepts, such as embracing infrastructure as code, deployment automation, and chaos engineering.
+This comes at a cost in terms of both time and effort, which could be invested elsewhere to deliver new application functionality and features.

 ## Cloud native design